Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Have the children try and use the word as many times as possible during the week.

-Enjoy the "Vocabulary Building" center with your little ones!
+Enjoy "Vocabulary Building" with your little ones!